EOSVR/EOSVR/roadmap.md

 ## EOSVR Software Roadmap

-This document outlines the development plan from a high level and will be updated as progress is made toward version 1.0.
+This document outlines the development plan from a high level.

 Everything contained in this document is in draft form and subject to change at any time and provided for information purposes only.